Hernsley/ONE-STOP-AUTO-REPAIR-ACTIVE-DIRECTORY-AD-/README.md

-#  Active Directory Deployment – ONE STOP Auto Repair Company (13 Users)
+# 🚗 Active Directory Deployment – Auto Repair Company (13 Users)

-## Project Overview
+## 📌 Overview

-This project demonstrates the design and implementation of a secure Active Directory environment using Windows Server 2019 for a small auto repair company (ONE STOP AUTO REPAIR).
+Designed and implemented a production-style Active Directory environment using Windows Server 2019 to support a 13-user auto repair business.

-The environment supports centralized identity management, role-based access control, and secure access to company resources for 13 employees across different roles.
+This project demonstrates hands-on experience with identity management, system administration, troubleshooting, and IT support operations.

 ---

-## Company Structure
+## 👥 Environment

 * 7 Mechanics
 * 2 IT Officers